briandorsey/wavref/content/chunk/fmt.md

 The first several fields are consistent, followed by format specific fields.
 The most common layout is `format_tag` = `0x0001` (`WAVE_FORMAT_PCM`).

+Several formats are documented in detail below.
+Additional formats are documented in {{ spec(ref="RIFF1994") }}.
+I prioritiezed documenting formats currently in use, but I probably missed some.
+If run across files in a format not documented below, [please let me know](https://github.com/briandorsey/wavref/issues).

 ## WAVE_FORMAT_PCM (0x0001)